How To Get Rid Of House Lizards

 Lizard Biology and Behavior

 House lizards are ectothermic, meaning they rely on external sources to regulate their body temperature.
-This is why they are often found basking in warm areas, such as walls exposed to sunlight or near light fixtures that emit heat.
+Still, this is why they are often found basking in warm areas, such as walls exposed to sunlight or near light fixtures that emit heat.
 Their diet mainly consists of insects, making them natural predators of common household pests.
 They reproduce by laying eggs, often in secluded and protected areas like cracks in walls or under furniture.

 Why Lizards Enter Homes